PlaidCloud/website/content/en/docs/concepts/storage/ephemeral-volumes.md

 cannot be used for generic ephemeral volumes.

-The advantage of using third-party drivers is that they can offer functionality that Kubernetes itself does not support, for example storage with different performance characteristics than the disk that is managed by kubelet, or injecting different data.
+The advantage of using third-party drivers is that they can offer functionality that PlaidCloud itself does not support, for example storage with different performance characteristics than the disk that is managed by kubelet, or injecting different data.